+How can we use the computer as a tool in the generation of art and design?
+What are the intrinsic aesthetics of computer-created art?
 This project explores using code as a creative partner.
-Students are introduced to the fundamentals of code-based art and design, exploring loops, flow, randomness and different forms of imaging.
+Students are introduced to the fundamentals of code-based art and design using Processing, exploring loops, flow, randomness and different forms of imaging.

 Interaction Design had 4 students representing at his year’s New Designers at the Business Design Centre in London.
 The work was very well received, with great feedback and engagement from many hundreds of visitors and fellow exhibitors throughout the week.
 New Designers gives students the opportunity to meet and develop working relationships with the creative industries.